fahdi/theme-my-login/readme.txt

 * Your registration, log in and password recovery pages will all match the rest of your website
 * Includes a customizeable widget to login anywhere from your blog
 * Redirect users upon log in based on their role
-* Customize titles and messages for the registration, log in and password recovery forms
 * Show gravatar to users who are logged in
 * Assign custom links to users who are logged in based on their role
 * Customize user emails for registration and/or password recovery
 * Send user emails in HTML format
 * Allow users to set their own password upon registration
-* Optionally require users to be approved upon registration
+* Optionally require users to be approved or confirm e-mail address upon registration

 == Installation ==